His Majesty the King (Miró): Description

-His Majesty the King, along with Her Majesty the Queen and His Highness the Prince are part of a series of sculptures—as was often the case with Miró, composed from found objects.
+His Majesty the King, along with Her Majesty the Queen and His Highness the Prince are part of a series of sculptures composed—as was often the case with Miró—from found objects.
 The everyday origins of the items comprising the sculptures implicitly contradict the majesty of the works' titles.

 The creative activity, artistic expression in Joan Miró is an experience closely related to their physical and social environment.
-The roots in the earth to the cosmos, the objects quotidiants, simple, often linked to rural areas are sources of inspiration to stimulate your ability to dream and give a universal work.
+The roots in the earth to the cosmos, the objects everyday, simple, often linked to rural areas, are sources of inspiration to stimulate your ability to dream and give a universal work.
 The found objects, features traditional objects from the peasant environment of Montroig are transformed into sculptures.
 The choice of these materials by Miró is not aesthetic but is attracted to each object that radiates energy.

 We have to stick to the land has been hearing the cry of the earth [...].
 Tarragona, Mallorca and Palma Montroig [...].

 When I weighed very Mont-Roig.
 Mallorca is poetry, light [...].
 And Catalonia [...]; Auxois is mental strength.
 Face!
 The strength plastic.